kendalllcs/CMTT/README.md

 4. Drop Python files into the monitored folder for automatic analysis.

 ## Dependencies
-- Python 3.x
+- Install dependencies using pip:
-- watchdog library
+- pip install -r requirements.txt

 ## Usage
 1. Ensure Python 3.x and the required dependencies are installed.